 When buying glasses online, the best place to start with is the frames.
 Maybe this if your first time choosing to buy glasses online ever and you have no idea what styles will work or what shape of frames you want.

 - Full Frame Glasses: A full glasses frame has a rim that completely encircles the lens.

-- Semi-Rimless Glasses: Usually for reading, these glasses are rimless on top.
+- Semi-Rimless Glasses: These glasses are rimless on bottom, typically featuring a metal half-rim along the top.

 - Rimless Glasses: There is no rim at the top nor bottom of the lens on rimless glasses.

 While picking out the best glasses frames, a good rule of thumb to follow is to match the shape of your face to the shape of your frames.